 - 1. Pima County has experienced severe flood disaster events causing significant damage to public and private property, including homes and businesses, resulting in a need for insurance coverage for those who may be exposed to flood risks. - 2.
-Relief from the economic hardships of flood damage is available in the form of federally subsidized flood insurance as authorized by the National Flood Insurance Act of 1968 and its subsequent amendments. - The National Flood Insurance Program (NFIP) is a federal program enabling property owners in participating communities to purchase insurance protection against losses from flooding. - 4.
-The Pima County Regional Flood Control District (District) participates in the NFIP's Community Rating System (CRS), which provides a framework necessary for a community's actions and efforts in meeting the three goals of: (1) reduction of flood losses; (2) facilitation of accurate insurance ratings; and (3) promotion of awareness of flood insurance. - 5.
+Relief from the economic hardships of flood damage is available in the form of federally subsidized flood insurance as authorized by the National Flood Insurance Act of 1968 and its subsequent amendments. - 3.
+The National Flood Insurance Program (NFIP) is a federal program enabling property owners in participating communities to purchase insurance protection against losses from flooding. - 4.
+The Pima County Regional Flood Control District (District) participates in the NFIPs Community Rating System (CRS) which provides a framework necessary for a community's actions and efforts in meeting the three goals of: (1) reduction of flood losses; (2) facilitation of accurate insurance ratings; and (3) promotion of awareness of flood insurance. - 5.
 As part of the CRS, communities are encouraged to exceed minimum standards and in doing so qualify for a reduction in flood insurance premiums for policy holders, with a current premium discount of up to 25% within unincorporated Pima County. - 6.
 The District plans to further exceed the minimum NFIP standards through the design and implementation of a Program for Public Information (PPI). - 7.
-The PPI is an ongoing, stakeholder driven, public information effort to identify and transmit the messages that the PPI Committee has prioritized as the most important to flood safety and the protection the natural beneficial functions of floodplains. - 8.
-The PPI includes a Flood Insurance Coverage Assessment and a Coverage Improvement Plan that requires promoting the purchase of flood insurance or increasing flood insurance coverage.
+The PPI is an ongoing, stakeholder driven, public information effort to identify and transmit the messages that the Committee has prioritized as the most important to flood safety and the protection the natural beneficial functions of floodplains.

-9. The CRS requires District staff to update the Board annually regarding the implementation of the PPI and requires the Board to approve the PPI Committee's recommendations for the upcoming year.
+- 8. The PPI includes a Flood Insurance Coverage Assessment and a Coverage Improvement Plan that requires promoting of the purchase of or an increase in coverage of flood insurance. - 9.
+The CRS requires District staff to update the Board annually regarding the implementation of the PPI and requires the Board to approve the PPI Committee's recommendations for the upcoming year.

-NOW, THEREFORE, BE IT RESOLVED, that the District's Board of Directors hereby:
+NOW, THEREFORE, BE IT RESOLVED, that this community's governing body hereby:

-- 1. Approves the updated PPI and submittal of the first annual progress report to the administrator of the CRS by the Committee; - 2.
-Commits to participate in the promotion of the benefits of flood insurance and other flood safety messages that have been identified by the Committee in the PPI; and - 3.
-Authorizes District staff to do all things necessary to implement this Resolution.
+- 1) Approves the PPI and submittal of annual progress reports to the administrator of the CRS by the Committee; - 2) Commits to participate in the promotion of the benefits of flood insurance and other flood safety messages that have been identified by the Committee in the PPI; and - 3) Authorizes District staff to do all things necessary to implement this Resolution.

-PASSED AND ADOPTED this day of, 2018.
+Passed and adopted, this day of , 2019.

 Chairman, Board of Directors

 ATTEST:

 Clerk of the Board

 APPROVED AS TO FORM:

-KMA

 Deputy County Attorney

-PROGRAM FOR PUBLIC INFORMATION 1ST ANNUAL UPDATE

-BACKGROUND
+KELL OLSON

+National Flood Insurance Program (NFIP) Community Rating System (CRS) Program for Public Information Second Annual Update

+Background:

-The National Flood Insurance Program's (NFIP) Community Rating System (CRS) ranks a community's flood risk reduction activities that exceed the minimum standards of the NFIP in order to establish flood insurance rates.
-Within federal Special Flood Hazard Areas (SFHA), rates may be discounted up to 45%, with 10% reductions in Federal Emergency Management Agency (FEMA) Other Flood Areas (OFAs).
+The CRS ranks a community's flood risk reduction activities that exceed the minimum standards of the National Flood Insurance Program in order to establish insurance rates.
+Within federal Special Flood Hazard Areas (SFHA), rates may be discounted up to 45%, with 10% reductions in FEMA Other Flood Areas (OFAs).
 In unincorporated Pima County, our designation as a Class 5 community results in a 25% flood insurance discount within SFHA and 10% in OFAs.